Congrès France Bioproduction

 Atelier #12 – Automatisation et optimisation des procédés

-François Balbin, Software Consultant for Customer Application Integrated Systems, Merck
+François BALBIN, Software Consultant for Customer Application Integrated Systems, Merck

 Participez à notre atelier interactif pour découvrir comment la l’automatisation et l’optimisation des procédés transforment l’industrie pharmaceutique et la bioproduction.
 Explorez par exemple l’intégration de la technologie Raman, un outil clé pour le contrôle qualité en temps réel, permettant de garantir la conformité et l’efficacité des processus.
 L’atelier abordera également l’adaptation des technologies aux nouvelles réglementations comme l’annexe 1, essentielles pour répondre aux exigences croissantes en matière de sécurité et de traçabilité.
 Grâce à des cas pratiques et des échanges avec des experts, vous comprendrez comment ces innovations peuvent être mises en œuvre pour améliorer vos procédés de fabrication, réduire les coûts et assurer une conformité rigoureuse.
 Rejoignez-nous pour anticiper les défis de demain et saisir les opportunités offertes par ces technologies avancées.